bgrusnak/stravidom-boilerplate/README.md

 ```bash
 docker-compose build && docker-compose up -d
 ```
-- Now you can access to Next.js frontend on `http://localhost` and Strapi backend (admin) on `http://localhost/strapi/admin`
+- Now you can access to Vue frontend on `http://localhost:NGINX_PORT` and Strapi backend (admin) on `http://localhost:NGINX_PORT/admin`
+- First you need to create an admin on page `http://localhost:NGINX_PORT/admin/auth/register-admin`
 - Register with your e-mail and password.
 - Go to `Content-Type Builder`, It has sample content type as `Article` and this content type has three field as `title` `body` and `cover`.
 - For creating new `Article`, go to `Content Manager`and click `Article`on left pane, click `Create new entry`and fill the blanks > click Publish!